sortlist/jobs/README.md

 #### Back-End

-We strongly recommend to use [Ruby on Rails](http://rubyonrails.org/) or [NodeJS (Express)](https://nodejs.org/).
-We also ask you to use a relational database (e.g. [postgreSQL](http://www.postgresql.org/)).
+As it is a front-end challenge, no back-end application is asked.

 #### Instructions

-Give your instructions to deploy front & back-end applications.
+Give your instructions to deploy the front application.

 Create a new private GitHub repository.
 Immediately after the project initialization (auto-generated stuff), **please switch on another branch** and push your commits to it as you are completing the challenge.
 It would help us to review your code through a pull request.